Orkhon Valley & Vastness of the Gobi Desert Trip

 Are you short of time?
-Nevertheless, do you want to discover much of the famous Gobi desert highlights?
+Nevertheless, do you want to discover many famous Gobi desert highlights?

-If yes, definitely, you landed in the right place.
-On our Orkhon Valley & Vastness of the Gobi Desert Trip, you will spend 7 activities and experiences packed days at the same time traveling the most scenic places of the Gobi desert, Orkhon Valley, and part of central Mongolia.
+If yes, you landed in the right place.
+On our Orkhon Valley & Vastness of the Gobi Desert Trip, you will spend 7 activities and experiences packed days while traveling the most scenic places of the Gobi desert, Orkhon Valley, and part of central Mongolia.

-To name just a few, you will travel colorful Tsagaan Suvatga cliffs, hike in serene and verdant Eagle Valley, challenge yourself climbing the tall Khongor dunes, which provides fascinating scenery of the Gobi desert.
-Additionally, explore ancient monasteries, historical relics, visit nomads, ride horses, and camels.
+To name just a few, you will travel to colorful Tsagaan Suvatga cliffs, hike in serene and verdant Eagle Valley, and challenge yourself to climb the tall Khongor dunes, which provide fascinating scenery of the Gobi desert.
+Additionally, explore ancient monasteries and historical relics, visit nomads, and ride horses and camels.

-Your guide and driver pick you up from the downtown hotels between 7:30 and 8:30.
-Start the Gobi desert group trip driving on a paved road heading Tsagaan Suvarga, meaning White Stupa, one of the most famous highlights in the Gobi desert.
+Your guide and driver will pick you up from the hotel at 8:15 AM.
+Start the Gobi desert group trip driving on a paved road heading to Tsagaan Suvarga, which means White Stupa, one of the most famous highlights of the Gobi desert.
 Tsagaan Suvarga is a spectacular natural formation of colorful, massive mud cliffs that look like stupas.
 Hike through the colorful cliffs to see its various angles and photo opportunities.

 Accommodation: Ger camp

-Driving distance: 420 on the paved and rough roads takes 7-8 hours
+Driving distance: 420 on the paved and rough roads takes 7 to 8 hours

-After breakfast, we travel more to the south heading the Gobi Gurban Saikhan Mountain Range National Park, the end of the Altai Mountains.
-There are numerous amazingly picturesque lush green valleys, canyons, and crystal clear streams.
+After breakfast, we travel more to the south, heading to the Gobi Gurban Saikhan Mountain Range National Park, the end of the Altai Mountains.
+There are numerous amazingly picturesque lush green valleys, canyons, and crystal-clear streams.

-You will check-in at a ger camp and have lunch.
+You will check in at a ger camp and have lunch.
 A short tour to attractive Yoliin Am/Eagle Valley.
-The valley was named after its main habitat Bearded Eagle or Lammergeier.
+The valley is named after its primary resident, the Bearded Eagle, also known as the Lammergeier.
 After reaching the parking area, we gently hike along the mountain creek, which leads the way into the depths of a sheer rock canyon.
 The canyon does not accept sunlight.
 Therefore, it has ice until the end of June.
 The hiking continues for 2.5 to 3 hours in two ways.
 Return to the ger camp before dinner and free evening.

 Accommodation: Ger camp